chaikri/portfolio_projects/README.md

 Python, MS Excel, SQL Server, Tableau, R, Power BI

 ## About Me
-An experienced business analyst who leverages my data analysis expertise to deliver strategic insights to optimize business performance and drive decision-making
+I am an experienced business analyst who leverages my data analysis expertise to deliver strategic insights to optimize business performance and drive decision-making

 ## Contact
 If you have any questions or feedback about my portfolio projects, please feel free to contact me.
 You can reach me at: